 - Claudie Peloquin completed her Bachelor of Science in Psychology at Québec University of Montreal, Canada in 2015.
 She recently moved to New Zealand to earn her PhD under the supervision of Dr. Jason Low and Dr. Alia Martin at VUW.
 Her research focuses on children’s Theory of Mind and perspective taking abilities.
 In her free time, she enjoys exploring the outdoors, traveling, and skiing!

-- Laura Anderson completed her BSc with Honours in Psychology in 2017 and is our lab’s newest PhD candidate.
+- Laura Anderson started her PhD in our lab in 2018.
 Her research focuses on what 2- to 7-year-old children understand about knowledge, and how we can use knowledge to better communicate with others.
-When she is not doing research, Laura enjoys playing music and being in the sunshine.
+Laura is also interested in learning how we start to help others, and what children think about others’ minds.
+Outside of the lab, Laura enjoys spending time with friends and family, and being in the sunshine!

 RESEARCH PROJECT STUDENTS